Stado1/MovieRecommendationSystem/README.md

 ### Data Preprocessing
 Before training the model some data exploration and preprocessing is done:
 - Check if there are any duplicate movies or reviews.
-- Plot Histograms of ratings for given movies.
+- Plot histograms of ratings for given movies.
 - Rank movies based on popularity (most to least reviewed).
 - Rank movies based on rating (highest to lowest average rating).
 - Merge different CSV data files from the MovieLens dataset into a single Pandas dataframe.